nurgasemetey/nurgasemetey.github.io/_posts/2020-11-06-amazon-ses-mjml.md

 # How it started

-I wanted to send emails to my users on https://weekhabit.paraboly.com.
+I wanted to send emails to my users on [https://weekhabit.paraboly.com](https://weekhabit.paraboly.com).

 # First attempt: mail sending services

 Of course, I started with mail sending services like SendGrid, Mailchimp, SendInBlue.
-They are awesome services but I faced with various difficulties:
+They are awesome services but I faced with **various difficulties**:
 - one was asking to buy a block of emails while I wanted to fly in free limits because user base is small now.
 - in one I couldn't even register
 - one had small UX error where I couldn't test my mail template because I removed sender but I couldn't understand it from error.

 # Another attempt: Amazon SES

-For introduction, Amazon SES is
+For introduction, Amazon SES
-- email service, supporting sending emails from CLI and SDKs.
+- is email service, supporting sending emails from CLI and SDKs.
 - doesn't have template editor to create template.
 All templates must be created by users.

-As any programmer, I wanted to code this mail sending.
+As any programmer, I wanted to code this mail sending. 😀

-Here is ther overview of CLI(AWS CLI must be installed) commands for SES(more information can found in SES docs)
+Here is ther overview of CLI(AWS CLI must be installed and made login) commands for SES(more information can found in SES docs)

 ```shell
 aws ses list-templates
 aws ses get-template --template-name simple-template
 aws ses create-template --cli-input-json file://simple-template.json
 aws ses update-template --cli-input-json file://simple-template.json
 aws ses send-templated-email --cli-input-json file://simple-template-single-user.json
 aws ses send-bulk-templated-email --cli-input-json file://simple-template-bulk-users.json
 ```

 Example of `simple-template.json`
 ```json
   {
     "Template": {